Maybe you can relate…

 Not sure what you can afford to spend on marketing your website?
 Click here to use our marketing budget calculator.

 Are you wondering if investing in your website and SEO will pay off?
 Click here to calculate your ROI for improving your traffic and conversions.

 - What is local search marketing (“local SEO”)?

 Local search marketing is for businesses small and large that service a specific geographic area.
 They may have a storefront, but not necessarily.
 Examples include plumbers, financial advisors, hotels, tourist attractions, business consultants, home builders, furniture companies, lawn care companies, etc. Local SEO helps businesses show up on Google Maps and regular Google searches for target keywords.

 - Do you only offer SEO services in Lancaster, PA?

 We serve companies all across the USA.
-While some of our clients are in Lancaster, PA, others are in Texas, North Carolina, New Hampshire, and elsewhere.
+While we do provide SEO services in Lancaster, PA, we have clients outside of Central Pennsylvania, such as Texas, Alabama, New Jersey, Michigan, and elsewhere.